MicrosoftDocs/VBA-Docs/api/Visio.Application.TemplatePaths.md

     strMessage = "The current content of the Visio Templates path box is:"
     strMessage = strMessage & vbCrLf & strTemplatePath
     MsgBox strMessage, vbInformation + vbOKOnly, strTitle
-    strMessage = "Type in an additional path for Visio to look for templates. "
+    strMessage = "Type in an additional path for Visio to look for templates."
     strNewPath = InputBox$(strMessage, strTitle)

     'Make sure the folder exists and that it's not